 Accessibility and accommodations for students with disabilities vary significantly around the world.
-Syracuse Abroad embraces the opportunity to support all students by working closely with colleagues at the Office of Disability Services to create inclusive experiences, rich in the framework of global learning.
+Syracuse Abroad embraces the opportunity to support all students by working closely with colleagues at the Center for Disability Resources to create inclusive experiences, rich in the framework of global learning.
 Together we can support a successful experience abroad, which is reliant on upon student communication during their pre-travel planning.

 Instructions on how to best communicate any disability related accommodations can be found by visiting our Disability Accommodations webpage.